-The Potentiometer is an instrument which measures unknown voltage by balancing it with a known voltage.
+A potentiometer is an instrument which measures unknown voltage by balancing it with a known voltage.
 The known source may be DC or AC.
 The working phenomenon of DC potentiometer and AC potentiometer is same.
 But there is one major difference between their measurements, DC potentiometer only measures the magnitude of the unknown voltage.
-Where as, AC potentiometer measures both the magnitude and phase of unknown voltage by comparing it with known reference.
+Whereas an AC potentiometer measures both the magnitude and phase of unknown voltage by comparing it with a known reference.
 There are two types of AC potentiometers:

 - Polar type potentiometer.

 Polar type Potentiometer